brycehanscomb/brycehanscomb.com/pages/human-interface-guidelines-for-horizontal-scrolling.md

 ## Things to consider when building web UIs that go sideways.

-## ⚠️ WARNING! ⚠️ This article is still being written and isn't finished yet haha

 The modern web allows for some truly amazing interaction design.
 Some of it is so good, we honour the excellence of the best designers and developers with [actual awards](https://www.webbyawards.com/).